Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: HPHA: A Historical Prior Hybrid Attention Information Fusion algorithm

-The multi-scale transformer module can effectively capture the collaborative correlation between the ego and its collaborators from the spatial dimension, which enhances the aggregated features and presents a comprehensive representation of features.
+The multi-scale attention module effectively learns the spatial correlation between the ego and its collaborators at different spatial resolutions, which enhances the aggregated features and presents a comprehensive representation of features.